Apr 13, 2021

 4. Patek Nautilus 5980/1R Chronograph in Full Gold

 With an exquisite rose gold design, the Patek Philippe Nautilus Chronograph stands out from the rest.
 Contrasting against the 18K rose gold case is its black dial which features a horizontal embossed texture.
 More than that, the appeal of this rose gold chronograph goes beyond aesthetics.
 It lives up to Patek Philippe’s name with its sapphire-crystal caseback and water-resistant properties of up to 120 metres.

-Powered by a mechanical self-winding movement, the chronograph has both 60-minute and 12-hour mono-counter.
+Powered by a mechanical self-winding movement, the chronograph has both a 60-minute and 12-hour mono-counter.
 At the 3 o’clock mark is a date window peeking within a gold frame.
-This full-gold Patek Philippe Nautilus Chronograph is certainly a sturdy and handsome timepiece that brings out the confidence in whoever wears it.
+This full-gold Patek Philippe Nautilus Chronograph is certainly a sturdy and handsome timepiece that brings out confidence in whoever wears it.

 5. Patek Philippe Nautilus 5724G/001 Moon Phase

 With a diamond-embedded bezel, this Patek Philippe Nautilus Moon Phase calls out to gentlemen who are out to make a statement.
 Embellished with 44 baguette diamonds, it comes in a 40mm white-gold case.
 Besides that, a navy blue alligator leather strap completes its elegant design.

 Far from compromising masculinity, the diamonds add a new dimension to the watch, creating a dignified and stylish look.
 With a self-winding mechanical movement, this dashing timepiece is perfect for the modern, fashionable gentleman.